sharof20/HousePrice/README.md

 ## Tests

-We have implemented various tests in tests directory.
-The tests are based on a testing framework pytest.
+We have implemented various tests in the `tests` directory.
+The tests are based on the testing framework pytest.
 You can run them as follows:

 ```bash
 $ pytest